Youngstown Sheet & Tube Co. v. Sawyer: Robert Jackson

+Jackson warned against confusing the validity of executive power with the importance of the policy goals it serves.
+He explained that "[t]he opinions of judges, no less than executives and publicists, often suffer the infirmity of confusing the issue of a power’s validity with the cause it is invoked to promote, of confounding the permanent executive office with its temporary occupant."
+Jackson cautioned that focusing on temporary policy objectives could obscure the enduring constitutional balance of governmental powers.

 Harold Hitz Burton

 Burton likewise concluded that Congress, not the President, had the power to act in emergencies by having the exclusive power to pass legislation.
 He relied on the language and legislative history of the Taft–Hartley Act to find that Congress had not authorized seizure of plants involved in a labor dispute without express legislative authorization.
 He hedged, however, on whether the President might, in more extreme circumstances, have the authority to act.

 Tom Campbell Clark

 Justice Clark, who had been Truman's Attorney General for four years before Truman appointed him to the Court, rejected the absolute approach of Black and Douglas and concluded that the President had some inherent power to act in the case of grave and imperative national emergencies.
 Clark refused, however, to define the boundaries of that power; in his view, the fact that Congress had provided in the Taft–Hartley Act, the Selective Service Act, and the Defense Production Act for procedures that the executive could have used ended the discussion by barring the President from relying on any inherent powers that he might otherwise have to choose a solution that was other than the ones that Congress had allowed.